Will-uob/will-uob-notes/_articles/What-are-convolutions-and-convolutional-neural-networks.md

 ![Image of the Gaussian blur](https://hackaday.com/wp-content/uploads/2021/06/gaussblurkernal-1.jpg)

 ### How it works under the hood, the efficient algorithm for calculating convolutions
+The normal way of calculating a convolution is $O(n^2)$, which is not very efficient.
+Instead of this method, we can using Fourier transforms and the FFT algorithm to calculate the convolution using only
+$O(N log(N))$ operations.

 ## What is a convolutional neural network?
 A convolution neural network is, essentially, a combination of a deep neural network, and kernel convolutions.

 ![Image of a convolutional neural network](https://uploads-ssl.webflow.com/614c82ed388d53640613982e/646218745ba944b514f8d350_lenet%20architecture.webp)

+Instead of using neurons, CNNs replace each node with a kernel convolution.